LGBTQ rights in Cameroon: Laws regarding consensual same-sex sexual acts

-Cameroon’s first Penal Code, enacted in 1965, did not criminalise consensual same-sex sexual acts.
-An ordinance issued in September 1972 by President Ahmadou Ahidjo introduced Article 347bis (now 347-1).
+Cameroon's first Penal Code, enacted in 1965, did not criminalise consensual same-sex sexual acts.
+An ordinance issued in September 1972 by President Ahmadou Ahidjo introduced Article 347bis (now 347–1).
 This amendment took place a few months after the advent of the unitary state under the new constitution, when the National Assembly had not yet been elected.

 The Law on Cybersecurity and Cybercrime (Law No. 2010/012 of 21 December 2010) criminalises online same-sex sexual propositions.
 Under Article 83(1) any person who makes sexual propositions to a person of their sex through electronic communications shall be punished with imprisonment of one to two years and a fine of 500,000 to 1,000,000 CFA francs or only one of these two penalties.
 Under Article 83(2) it is established that the penalties are doubled when the proposals have been followed by sexual intercourse.

 Enforcement

 In May 2005, 11 men were arrested at a nightclub on suspicion of sodomy, and the government threatened to conduct medical examinations to "prove" their homosexual activity.
 As of February 2006, nearly all were still being detained, with trials scheduled in March 2006.
+In April 2006, they were released.

 The Advocate estimates that in 2011, at least a dozen men were detained under Section 347.
 One of these, Jean-Claude Roger Mbede, was arrested by security forces for sending SMS messages to male acquaintance and sentenced to three years' imprisonment at Kondengui Central Prison.
 The sentence was protested by international human rights organizations including Human Rights Watch and Amnesty International, the latter of which named him a prisoner of conscience.
 On 24 November 2011, three young men were sentenced to five years' imprisonment for having oral sex in a parked car.

 In November 2011, a Cameroonian court convicted two young men who had been arrested for homosexuality outside a nightclub based solely on their appearance and behavior to five years' imprisonment.
 The presiding judge stated that the way they spoke and their having worn women's clothing and ordered a cream-based liquor was sufficient evidence for homosexuality.
 An appeals court later overturned the verdict.

 In February 2021, two Cameroonian transgender women spent five months in prison after being arrested on February 8 for "wearing women's clothing in a restaurant" in the country's largest city, Douala.
 The two women were later convicted of "attempted homosexuality, public indecency, and failing to carry identification."
 A judge ordered the pair, named Shakiro and Patricia, to be released "until a court could hear their appeals."
 The women received five-year sentences for these crimes.
 Douala's main prison is described as "hell" by prisoners accused of homosexuality.